Dynamical discontinuities in repeated weak measurements revealed by complex weak values: Fixed points and their stability

-with coefficients $c_j^{(n)}$ resulting from $n$ successive normalized applications of the Kraus operator $\hat{K}$, the amplitudes $|c_j^{(n)}|$ of which are determined by Eq.~\ref{eq:meter_probability_evolution}.\\ As \( n \to \infty \), the system approaches a long-time limit characterized by a stable fixed point, which is the state toward which all other states converge, except for those corresponding to unstable fixed points.
-This stable state is the eigenvector of the Kraus operator associated with the largest value of \( |1 + \alpha \lambda_j| \), assuming that the Kraus operator spectrum is non-degenerate.
-The remaining eigenvectors correspond to unstable fixed points.\\ Because \( g t \) is always positive, the sign of the imaginary part of the weak value $\text{Im}\left(O_{S,w}\right)$ determines which eigenvector becomes stable.
-Specifically: \begin{itemize} \item If \( \text{Im}(O_{S,w}) > 0 \), the stable state is the eigenvector with the largest eigenvalue \( \lambda_+ \). \item If \( \text{Im}(O_{S,w}) < 0 \), the stable state is the eigenvector with the smallest eigenvalue \( \lambda_- \). \end{itemize} Consequently, a discontinuity in the dynamics arises when the stability of the fixed points changes.
-This occurs precisely when the imaginary part of the weak value $\text{Im}(O_{S,w})$ crosses zero, defining a critical post-selected polar angle \( \phi_c \).\\ When the weak value has no imaginary part, $\text{Im}(O_{S,w})=0$, the situation changes qualitatively.
+with coefficients $c_j^{(n)}$ resulting from $n$ successive normalized applications of the Kraus operator $\hat{K}$, the amplitudes $|c_j^{(n)}|$ of which are determined by Eq.~\ref{eq:meter_probability_evolution}.

+As \( n \to \infty \), the system approaches a long-time limit characterized by a stable fixed point, which is the state toward which all other states converge, except for those corresponding to unstable fixed points.
+This stable state corresponds to the eigenvector of the Kraus operator associated with the eigenvalue of largest modulus, provided that the spectrum of the Kraus operator is non-degenerate.
+The remaining eigenvectors correspond to unstable fixed points.

+Because \( g t \) is always positive, the sign of the imaginary part of the weak value $\text{Im}\left(O_{S,w}\right)$ determines which eigenvector becomes stable.
+Specifically: \begin{itemize} \item If \( \text{Im}(O_{S,w}) < 0 \), the stable state is the eigenvector with the largest eigenvalue \( o_{A,+} \). \item If \( \text{Im}(O_{S,w}) > 0 \), the stable state is the eigenvector with the smallest eigenvalue \( o_{A,-}\). \end{itemize} Consequently, a discontinuity in the dynamics arises when the stability of the fixed points changes.
+This occurs precisely when the imaginary part of the weak value $\text{Im}(O_{S,w})$ crosses zero, defining a critical post-selected polar angle \( \phi_c \).

+When the weak value has no imaginary part, $\text{Im}(O_{S,w})=0$, the situation changes qualitatively.
 In this case, no eigenvalue is favored over the others, and the evolution becomes effectively unitary at first order in $gt$, leading only to phase accumulation.